cran/D3mirt/README.md

 as a filter that removes items that do not meet the necessary statistical requirements.
 This implies that the upper bound should not, in general, be manipulated.

-The `summary()` function prints the number of items and the number of factors used in the analysis together with the suggested model identification items.
-As can be seen, the items suggested by `modid()` are the items “W7Q3” and “W7Q20”.
-The output also includes data frames that hold all the model identification items (`Item.1...Item.n`) selected by `modid()` together with the items’ absolute sum score (`ABS`), one frame for the sum of squares for factors sorted in descending order, and one frame for item factor loadings.
-The order of the factors follows the model identification items so that item 1 comes from the strongest factor (sorted highest up), item 2 from the second strongest (sorted second), and so on.

-The absolute sum scores indicate statistical fit to the structural assumptions of the DMIRT model and the items are, therefore, sorted with the lowest absolute sum score highest up.
-The top items are the items that best meet the necessary statistical requirements for the model identification.
-For a three-dimensional model this implies that the item highest up in the first data frame should be used to identify the
-$x$-axis, and the item highest up in the second data frame should be used to identify the $y$-axis, and so on.

 ``` r
 # Optional: Load the EFA data for this example directly from the package file